AKARI-B3/akaripay/README.md

 Instructions:

 1. Rename the .html filename to have your Bitcoin Cash address (CashAddr) instead.
-(Be sure not to remove the "addr=" prefix or file extension, don't include the "bitcoincash:" prefix on the filename).
+(Be sure not to remove the "addr=" prefix or file extension, don't include the "bitcoincash:" cashaddr prefix on the filename).
-It should look something like this: addr=qyb8z6f73youraddress741vz9betc.html
+It should look something like this: addr=qyb8z6f73youraddress741vz9betc.html (CashAddr, typically starts with a q)

 2. Upload the .html file to a web-server that you own.